 This course provides additional coverage of small business operation and dog owner counseling.
 Students will receive continued opportunities to observe the National K-9 staff trainers as they conduct evaluations, private lessons, group lessons and follow-up lessons.
 A unit on kennel management is provided for graduates that wish to incorporate residency training programs and/or boarding into their training practices.

 The primary objective of this course is to prepare students for a career in almost any facet of professional dog training.
 This instruction will qualify most graduates to begin a multi-faceted training practice or to seek employment with many different types of training centers or related occupations.
 The following breakdown of units represents a combination of classroom lectures on theory, practical application of instruction in supervised workshops, and independent study sessions.

 6-week Master Training Course

 Assistance Dog Training requires continual creative problem solving by trainers to match dogs to the unique abilities and needs of disabled individuals.
 Students are exposed to many facets of training including necessary problem-solving skills to meet the recipient’s individual needs.
-The classroom and workshop instruction provides a foundation for training assistance or service dogs.
+The classroom and workshop instruction provide a foundation for training physical assistance related service dogs.
+This unit covers: